Educational Specialist Degree Completion Requirements

 Ed.S.
 Comprehensive Examination

 - The student must be enrolled at MSU during the semester in which the exam is administered.
-A student taking a comprehensive examination during the summer semester can be enrolled in any summer term to fulfill this policy.
+A student taking a comprehensive examination during the summer semester can be enrolled in any summer term.

-- The examination must take place by the deadline found in the Graduate Academic Calendar.
+- The examination must meet the deadline found in the Graduate Academic Calendar.

-- The student must have a 3.00 GPA on all courses taken after admission to the program (i.e., program and non-program courses).
+- The student must have a 3.00 GPA when sitting for the examination.

-- The Declaration of Examination/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date of examination.
+- The Declaration of Examination/Defense form must be submitted to the Graduate School at least two weeks prior to the scheduled date of examination announcing the examination and confirming completion of requirements.

-- the relation of the special subject to allied subjects; and
+- the relation of the special subject to allied subjects

 - One negative vote will not constitute failure of a preliminary/comprehensive examination.
 Two negative votes will constitute failure of a preliminary/comprehensive examination.